-The sponsor of a nonimmigrant visitor might want to explain in this section whether he or she will be offering a place to stay, specific amounts of money, and so forth, to facilitate the person's trip.
-(But fiancé visa applicants can skip this question.)
+For Question 21, the sponsor of a nonimmigrant visitor might want to explain whether they will be offering a place to stay, specific amounts of money, and so forth, to facilitate the person's trip.
+(But K-1 fiancé visa applicants can skip this question.)